Here’s what you need to know about online giving

 Online Giving FAQs

-A. PayPal is an online service for businesses and non-profits to accept payments/donations online.
-It’s a widely used and safe way for people to send money on the Internet.
+A. Vanco Payment Solutions Inc. is an online service for churches and non-profits to accept payments/donations.
+It is a widely used and safe way for people to send money on the internet.

-Q. Do I need a PayPal account to donate?
+Q. Do I need a Vanco account to donate?

-A. No — You can simply enter your payment information on PayPal’s secure website and the donation will be sent as a one-time gift to the church.
+A. No – You can simply enter your payment information on Vanco’s secure website and the donation will be sent as a one-time gift to the Church.

 Q. How does the church get the money I send?

-A. After you complete the payment information steps at PayPal, the funds are immediately deposited in the church’s online PayPal account.
-The bookkeeper will then transfer your donation to the church’s bank account.
+A. After you complete the payment information steps, the funds are immediately deposited in the Church’s bank savings account.
+Both you and the Collector will receive email confirmation of the gift.

 Q. Are there any fees or costs to give online?